WVIS

-WVIS (106.1 FM) is a radio station licensed to serve Vieques, Puerto Rico.
+WVIS (106.1 FM), branded on-air as Radio Joe, is a radio station licensed to serve Vieques, Puerto Rico.
 The station is owned by V.I.
 Stereo Communications Corporation (P.R.).

 History

 In the Virgin Islands

 Isaac J. Bahr and George M. Arroyo applied to the Federal Communications Commission for a construction permit to build a new radio station at 106.1 MHz at Frederiksted on St. Croix in the United States Virgin Islands; the application was approved on November 12, 1971.
 The station began broadcasting June 10, 1973; it was the first radio station in Frederiksted, and the third FM in the Virgin Islands after outlets at Christiansted and Charlotte Amalie.
 Bahr became the sole licensee in 1976.
 The city of license was changed from Frederiksted to Christiansted in 1982.
 Bahr also filed to establish a television station on channel 27, but lost out to another applicant who was preferred on media diversity grounds.

 The station was an urban contemporary outlet, competing with a number of similar stations; this meant that the station struggled to hold an audience, and further, national advertising accounts showed little interest in the Virgin Islands.
 One on-air personality at the station was a young Wendy Williams, who started her media career as a DJ at WVIS; in a 2003 memoir, Williams described the station as "disorganized" and would return to the mainland eight months later after seeing an ad in Radio & Records magazine for a new station starting up in New York, WQHT (103.5 FM).

 WVIS lost its tower when Hurricane Hugo devastated the Virgin Islands in 1989.